johnson-ajar/vending_machine/readme.md

 ## Vending Machine Monitoring Application
+Note:: If the coin slider are not responsive in the UI please select or unselect and reselect the registry type for the slider to work.
+I am looking into fixing it.
 ## Application Modules.
 This application contain the following modules under the root folder vending_machine.
 >	- vending_model